ErpNetDocs/tech/modules/crm/clientcenter/index.md

 The relationship between users and customers is derived from the @@name **[External Access table](https://docs.erp.net/tech/modules/crm/sales/customers/external-access.html)**, which is used as a point of reference for establishing the type of access a user has to a particular customer.

-It can also be defined in the Client Center **[User Management page](https://docs.erp.net/tech/modules/crm/clientcenter/user-management/index.html)**, provided there is already one Admin or Owner who can directly **[add the user](https://docs.erp.net/tech/modules/crm/clientcenter/user-management/index.html#add-user)** by their email.
+Users can also be granted access for customer data through the **[User Management page](https://docs.erp.net/tech/modules/crm/clientcenter/user-management/index.html)**, provided there is already one Admin or Owner who can directly **[add them](https://docs.erp.net/tech/modules/crm/clientcenter/user-management/index.html#add-user)**.

 **Example:**